Scylla: Translating an Applicative Subset of C to Safe Rust: Generating Safe Rust Code

-In addition to \li{Copy}, our analysis also automatically derives the \li{PartialEq}, and \li{Clone} traits when possible. \li{PartialEq} allows the use of the \li{==} operator, and \li+Copy+ allows let-binding a value without invalidating (moving out) its old name: our translation uses both of those. \li{Clone} allows performing deep copies on a given value, via an explicit call to the \li+clone+ method.
+In addition to \li{Copy}, our analysis also automatically derives the \li{PartialEq} (allowing the use of the \li{==} operator), and \li{Clone} traits when possible. \li{Clone} allows performing deep copies on a given value, via an explicit call to the \li+clone+ method.
 While our translation does not directly use this feature, implementing \li{Clone} is a prerequisite to implement \li{Copy} (in Rust's parlance, \li{Copy} has \li{Clone} as a parent trait).
 Additionally, \li{Clone} is commonly used by library clients; we therefore strive to provide it as much as possible to facilitate the adoption of the translated Rust library.